Want to avoid frustration and save $$$?

 - Receipts – You probably got a receipt of some type when you paid rent.
 If you were clever, you saved all those receipts.
 Take a picture of them.
 Most companies now provide a tenant ledger and many property managers will take that at face value.

 Income History – Landlords want to know you can afford their property.
 Crazy right?
 No one wants to see you get in over your head.
 If you have history making coin, you are in business so be bold and be proud – PROVE IT.
-How?
-Here are 3 ways you can prove you make money:

 - W-2 OR Pay Stub(s) – Property managers are looking at how much you take home.
 Your gross pay needs to be no less than 3 times rent.
 Some ask for more so by doing this step first, you can determine if you are qualified before you get rejected.